ixehad/dokan/README.md

 🎉 “Best Multivendor Wordpress Plugin Available”

+🎉 “Dokan is a product with a huge potential.
+And has evolved during the last years.
+We have implemented a stable marketplace environment serving hundreds of satisfied customers using this tool”

 🎉 “I have been using Dokan for 3 years.
 Overall experiences with the software are awesome!”

 🎉 “Best investment we made last year”